yengliong93/edge-microvisor-toolkit/docs/developer-guide/get-started/deployment/emt-bare-metal.md

 It downloads the default non-RT image and creates a bootable USB drive for the installation of the toolkit on the edge node.

-You can also prepare a bootable USB drive using [source code](https://github.com/open-edge-platform/edge-microvisor-toolkit-standalone-node/blob/main/standalone-node/docs/user-guide/Get-Started-Guide.md#prerequisites) and deploy a selected version of the standalone node.
+Build the OS image and prepare a bootable USB drive, using [source code](https://github.com/open-edge-platform/edge-microvisor-toolkit-standalone-node/blob/main/standalone-node/docs/user-guide/Get-Started-Guide.md#prerequisites) to deploy a selected version of the standalone node.

 Edge Microvisor Toolkit Standalone Node can be installed from one of available OS image versions: